What Is Bullying?

 How Does G.R.E.A.T.
 Address Bullying?

 The Gang Resistance Education And Training (G.R.E.A.T.)
 Program teaches children life skills that are useful in making choices and decisions and in setting goals for their future.
-G.R.E.A.T. shows children, through role-playing scenarios and structured activities, how to interact with others, communicate, resolve conflict, and manage anger.
+G.R.E.A.T. shows children how to interact with others, communicate, resolve conflict, and manage anger through role-playing scenarios and structured activities.
 G.R.E.A.T. also combats bullying issues by offering components at several different levels: elementary school, middle school, and with families.
 The following excerpts show how bringing G.R.E.A.T. into your community will combat bullying.

 In this activity, six students role-play a bullying incident on a school bus.
 The entire class discusses the roles each person played, including naming the bully, the target, and the bystanders.
 Then positive solutions are discussed in small groups to determine how the bullying behavior could have been stopped.
 The students then reenact the same activity using the solution developed by the class.

 This activity, like many others in the G.R.E.A.T.
-Program, is geared toward having the students take part in a problem and develop their own solutions.
-Problem solving not only helps children in school but also allows them to practice making the right decisions when faced with a tough problem in their communities.
+Program, is geared toward having students take part in a problem and develop their own solutions.
+Problem solving not only helps children in school but also allows them to practice making the right decisions when faced with tough problems in their communities.

 This scenario involves two middle school students in the locker room who observe a group of eighth-graders shoving a crying sixth-grader into a locker.
 The two bystanders decide to say nothing for fear of retaliation.

 After the scenario is read aloud, students must complete an exercise by answering questions about whether they have ever been bullied, how they would act in a similar situation, and who else could help in this situation.
 This helps children to focus on empathy and to understand that ignoring bullying behavior does not make it stop.
 In fact, it makes them just as guilty for acting as though it is not happening.